-Table 1 Comparison of total funding raised by music startups globally and in Israel in each sector (USD million).
+Table 1 Comparison of total funding raised by music startups globally and in Israel in each sector (USD million)

 For many years, Israeli music startups struggled to raise funds locally.
-Some moved to the US, some remained small private companies (excluding Wave Audio which became a leader in its domain and is still private) and some vanished.
+Some moved to the U.S., some remained small private companies (with the exception of Wave Audio, which became a leader in its domain and is still private), and some vanished.
 Music innovation remained on the fringes of the Israeli ecosystem, way behind other sectors.
-Since the middle of the last decade local investors have shown more interest in investing in music related startups.
-This may be somewhat due to the rehabilitation of the music industry and the maturity of the Israeli ecosystem to open up to new small sectors.
+However, since the middle of the 2010s local investors have shown more interest in investing in music-related startups.
+This may in part be due to the rehabilitation of the music industry and the maturity of the Israeli ecosystem, allowing it to open up to new, small sectors.

-According to the available data, the best years in terms of funding were 2015, 2018, 2019, and 2021, with total investments ranging from just under $99.5 million in 2018 to just under $176 million in 2019.
-Relatively minor investments were recorded in 2017, raised by 10 companies in total, and although funding for Israeli startups greatly increased in 2020, the big drop in that year specifically in the music sector may be a result of the COVID-19 pandemic.
-2021 seems to be a good year for the music sector, having recorded investments of more than $120 million raised by 5 companies just by July.
-80% of the startups we investigated reported a growing interest of investors in their ventures in 2020–2021 and relate it to the pandemic.
+According to the available data, the best years in terms of funding were 2015, 2018, 2019, and 2021, with total investments ranging from just under $99.5 million in 2018 to almost $176 million in 2019.
+Relatively minor investments were recorded in 2017, raised by ten companies in total; although funding for Israeli startups greatly increased in 2020, the big drop in that year in the music sector may have been a result of the COVID-19 pandemic.
+It seems that 2021 has been a good year for the music sector, with recorded investments of more than $120 million raised by five companies by July alone.
+Of the startups we investigated, 80% reported a growing interest in their ventures on the part of investors in 2020–2021, and related this to the pandemic.

 Fig. 3 Total funds raised by Israeli music startups per year